Comics Art: Introduction to Visual Storytelling

-Be a comic book artist!
-Renowned comic book penciler Robert Atkins (Amazing Spider-Man, Ultimatum Fantastic Four: Requiem, G.I.
-Joe, Snake Eyes) teaches you how to improve your storytelling, what the professional standards are, how to avoid common pitfalls, how to build a great cover, and strategies for breaking into the business!
+Renowned comic book artist Phillip Sevy (Tomb Raider, The House, Paradox) teaches you how to improve your storytelling, what the professional standards are, how to avoid common pitfalls, how to build a great cover, and strategies for breaking into the business!

-You’ll complete five pages of sequential comics pages under the guidance of your instructor and you’ll get all the behind the scenes tips he can pack into six weeks.
+You’ll complete five pages of sequential comics pages under Phillip’s guidance and you’ll get all the behind-the-scenes tips he can pack into six weeks.

-And best of all, Comics Experience maintains a fun and creative environment built on positive reinforcement and encouragement.
-This is a safe place to bring your work and grow.
+No matter where you are in your comics art journey, Comics Experience maintains a fun and creative environment built on positive reinforcement and encouragement.
+This is a safe place to bring your existing work, create new stories and grow.
 You’ll get honest feedback meant to help move you forward.

 Space is limited, so don’t delay—sign up for the course today!

 Online registration only.
 Click the PayPal button to enroll for just $595!

 OR: BUNDLE AND SAVE!
 Enroll for Introduction to Visual Storytelling and Introduction to Figure Drawing & Anatomy for just $1,090 ($100 savings!).
 These two classes go hand-in-hand perfectly and you’ll never be in more than one class meeting per week!!
 Register by using the PayPal button below: